phuongwj/medical-ai-assistant/README.md

 ### 3. Install PostgreSQL and pgvector
-- Download and isntall PostgreSQL from [postgresql.org](https://www.postgresql.org/download/) (if you don't have it yet!).
+- Download and install PostgreSQL from [postgresql.org](https://www.postgresql.org/download/) (if you don't have it yet!).
 - **During Installation:** Remember the password you set for the `postgres` user.
 - Add PostgreSQL to your system PATH if the installer asks.